PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 }
 ```

-When this test completes, the contents of the TestDrive PSDrive will be removed.
+When this test completes, the contents of the `TestDrive:` `PSDrive` will be removed.

 #### Parameter Generation